Kaleb Ort

-Kaleb James Ort (born February 5, 1992) is an American professional baseball pitcher for the Boston Red Sox of Major League Baseball (MLB).
+Kaleb James Ort (born February 5, 1992) is an American professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
+He has previously played in MLB for the Boston Red Sox.
 Listed at 6 ft 4 in and 240 lb, he throws and bats right-handed.

 Career

+Amateur

-Ort grew up in Lowell, Michigan, and played college baseball at Aquinas College in Grand Rapids, Michigan; however he was not selected in the MLB draft.
+Ort grew up in Lowell, Michigan, and played college baseball for Aquinas College in Grand Rapids, Michigan.
+He was not selected in the MLB draft.

 Joliet Slammers

 On October 7, 2015, Ort signed with the Joliet Slammers of the independent Frontier League.
-In his first professional season, he appeared in 20 games, starting 12, and posted a 3-4 record and 6.05 ERA with 61 strikeouts in as many innings pitched.
+In his first professional season, he appeared in 20 games, starting 12, and posted a 3–4 win–loss record and a 6.05 earned run average (ERA) with 61 strikeouts in as many innings pitched.

 On September 23, 2016, Ort signed a minor league contract with the Arizona Diamondbacks.
 However, he did not make an appearance for the organization before he was released on March 21, 2017.
-After returning to Joliet, he made one appearance for the team in 2017, tossing two scoreless innings and striking out three.
+After returning to Joliet, he made one appearance for the team in 2017, tossing two scoreless innings and striking out three batters.